Seres67/nexus_keyboard_overlay/README.md

 - Add and place keys where you want!
 - Your layout is saved and loaded on launch
 - Toggle-able transparency (opacity is set to 80% by default so you can almost see what's going on under it)
+- Pick your favorite color to display when keys are highlighted
+- Set your keys to different sizes
+- Disable key highlighting while typing in chat

 ## Usage